2009 swine flu pandemic in Canada: Nunavut

 On 16 July 2009, Nunavut reported its first swine flu death.
 As of 5 August, there were 496 confirmed cases of the swine flu.

 Ontario

 There were 8,633 confirmed cases in Ontario, with 1,725 hospitalizations as of 10 December.

 On 27 April 2009, four cases were suspected to be swine flu in Ontario.
 This number grew to ten cases in five days.
 On 25 May, Ontario Health Minister David Caplan confirmed that a Toronto man in his 40s had died of the virus.

 The Toronto region acted as a secondary epicentre during the 2003 SARS epidemic, and took extra precautions against the H1N1 virus in the early stages of the pandemic.

-Ontario is also home to what is believed to be the youngest Canadian death from swine flu.
-A two-month-old baby was admitted to the London Health Sciences Centre on 2 November 2009; the boy died in the early morning two days later.
+Ontario is also home to what is believed to be the youngest Canadian death from swine flu, that of a two-month-old infant on 2 November 2009.
 This death, is one of three recently reported in London, Ontario, and has brought the number of confirmed deaths from H1N1 since April in Ontario to 95 as of 26 November 2009.